 The clinical psychologist often plays a key role as a member of an interdisciplinary team.
 As such, working collaboratively in a group forms an important skill.
 Groups of 4 or 5 will be responsible for delivering a 1-hour presentation during one week from week 5-13.
 Overview:

-Students will work in groups to deliver class presentations focusing on and critically analyzing the portrayal of a mental health difficulty in television or film.
+Students will work in groups to deliver class presentations focusing on and critically analyzing the portrayal of a character or situation that reflects a mental health difficulty in television or film.
+The example MUST be a child or adolescent.
 Your group must rank order the topics listed in the syllabus for presentation weeks (Weeks 5-13) for what topic your group would like to present (i.e., if you want to present on Trauma, you will present during the Trauma week).
 The topic of the video will mirror the topic of the presentation (described later in the syllabus).
+The